 On YUM-based systems:

-In RHEL, CentOS and other YUM-based systems, you can install packages from a specific repository as shown below.
+In RHEL, CentOS and other YUM-based systems, you can install packages from a specific repository, for example EPEL, as shown below.

 The above command will enable the EPEL repository and install nagios package.